yhzhang0128/egos-2000/USAGES.md

 Install Vivado Lab Edition, which can be downloaded [here](https://www.xilinx.com/support/download.html).
 You may need to register a Xilinx account, but the software is free.

-1. Open Vivado Lab Edition and click "Open Hardware Manager"
+1. Open Vivado Lab Edition and click "Open Hardware Manager".
-2. Click "Open target" and "Auto Connect"; the Arty board should appear in the "Hardware" window
+2. Click "Open target" and "Auto Connect"; the Arty board should appear in the "Hardware" window.
-3. In the "Hardware" window, right click `xc7a35t` and click "Add Configuration Memory Device"
+3. In the "Hardware" window, right-click `xc7a35t` and click "Add Configuration Memory Device".
-4. Choose memory device "mt25ql128-spi-x1_x2_x4" and click "Program Configuration Memory Device"
+4. Choose memory device "mt25ql128-spi-x1_x2_x4" and click "Program Configuration Memory Device".
-5. In the "Configuration file" field, choose the `fpgaROM.bin` file created in step 2; Note that the [tutorial video](https://youtu.be/hCDMnGGyGqM) has shown how to generate this `fpgaROM.bin` file using Docker in Windows
+5. In the "Configuration file" field, choose the `fpgaROM.bin` file created in step 2; Note that the [tutorial video](https://youtu.be/hCDMnGGyGqM) shows how to generate this `fpgaROM.bin` file using Docker on Windows.
-6. Click "OK" and wait for the program to finish
+6. Click "OK" and wait for the program to finish.

-In **2**, if the Arty board doesn't appear, try to install [Digilent Adept](https://digilent.com/reference/software/adept/start) or reinstall the USB cable drivers following [this post](https://support.xilinx.com/s/article/59128?language=en_US).
+In step **2**, if the Arty board doesn't appear, try installing [Digilent Adept](https://digilent.com/reference/software/adept/start) or reinstalling the USB cable drivers following [this post](https://support.xilinx.com/s/article/59128?language=en_US).

-In **4**, some Arty boards may use "s25fl128sxxxxxx0" or other memory device.
-If you choose the wrong one, **6** will tell you.
+In step **4**, some Arty boards may use "s25fl128sxxxxxx0" or another memory device.
+If you choose the wrong one, step **6** will tell you.

 ![This is an image](tools/images/vivado.png)